 - Faulty kitchen appliances.

-- Electrocution from exposed wiring.
+- Electric shock or electrocution from exposed electrical wiring.

 According to the law in the UK, employers have a duty of care towards the people they employ.
 This applies across all industries and workplaces, including the catering industry.
 This means, as an employee working in this industry, you should expect that your employer will put certain measures in place to prevent potential accidents.

 Every industry has its own unique safety precautions and protocol.
 In the catering industry this may involve: